 To many in the United States, this notion probably seems at least farfetched, if not lunacy.

 This blog is premised on our social nature and our innate sense of fairness.
 Those impulses lead to the design, distribution, pricing and promotion of social goods, or marketing the social good.
 Trends in demographics and technology are pointing to a major change in our society where there are more people than jobs.
-As social beings concerned with fairness, should we institute a universal basic income for everyone, regardless of whether they work?
+As social beings concerned with fairness, should we provide universal basic income for everyone, regardless of whether they work?

 Distribution is a pillar of marketing, but distribution differs in fundamental ways between the for-profit and the public and social sectors.
-Millions of lives can hang in the balance.
+In the case of vaccine distribution, millions of lives can hang in the balance.

-In recent years three American states–Colorado, Oregon, and Washington state–have legalized recreational marijuana.
-Even though marijuana is still a heavily regulated commodity, the states have an interest in wide distribution if they hope to realize the increased tax revenues they expect from the new product.
+Distribution is vital when launching a new product.
+How else do you get to enjoy the latest blockbuster movie, new car model, or newly legal recreational marijuana?
+In recent years three U.S. states–Colorado, Oregon, and Washington state–have legalized recreational marijuana.
+The states have an interest in effectively distributing marijuana.
+Otherwise, they won’t realize the increased tax revenues they expect from the new product.